PaulaGweke/My-First-Data-Analysis-Repo/Best_Worst_States_To_Retire_In_US_Project/README.md

-# My-First-Data-Analysis-Repo - Best and Worst States to Retire in US Analysis
+# Best and Worst States to Retire in US Analysis

 # Project Objectives
 * The project consist of analysis of 50 States in the USA for best place to retire base on 5 measurements;